Professor Tom Frame is the inaugural Director of the Public Leadership Research Group and the Howard Library located at Old Parliament House.

 Tom Frame joined the RAN College, HMAS Creswell, as a 16-year old junior entry cadet midshipman in January 1979.
-He served at sea and ashore, including a posting as Research Officer to the Chief of Naval Staff, and completed a PhD at UNSW Canberra in 1992 on the 1964 HMAS Voyager disaster.
+He served at sea and ashore, including a posting as Research Officer to the Chief of Naval Staff, and completed a PhD at UNSW Canberra in 1991 on the 1964 HMAS Voyager disaster.
 He resigned from the RAN to train for the Anglican ministry in 1993.
 After parish work in Australia and England he was Bishop to the Australian Defence Force (2001-2007) and then Director of St Mark’s National Theological Centre (2007-14).
 He has been a Visiting Fellow in the School of Astronomy and Astrophysics at the Australian National University (2000-2003); Patron of the Armed Forces Federation of Australia (2002-06), a member of the Council of the Australian War Memorial (2004-07) and judged the inaugural Prime Minister’s Prize for Australian History (2007).

-Tom Frame is the author or editor of 40 books including Where Fate Calls: The HMAS Voyager Tragedy (1992); HMAS Sydney: Loss and Controversy (1993); Living by the Sword: the Ethics of Armed Intervention (2004); The Life and Death of Harold Holt (2005) and The Long Road: Australia's Train, Advise and Assist Missions (edited, 2017), and Widening Minds: the University of New South Wales and the Education of Australia's Defence Leaders (2017) and a four-volume edited series on the Howard years: The Ascent to Power, Vol. I, 1996 (2017); Back from the Brink, Vol.II, 1997-2001 (2018); Trials and Tribulations, Vol. III, 2001-2004 (2019); and The Desire for Change, Vol. IV, 2004-2007 (2020).
+Tom Frame is the author or editor of more than 40 books including Where Fate Calls: The HMAS Voyager Tragedy (1992); HMAS Sydney: Loss and Controversy (1993); Living by the Sword: the Ethics of Armed Intervention (2004); The Life and Death of Harold Holt (2005) and The Long Road: Australia's Train, Advise and Assist Missions (edited, 2017), and Widening Minds: the University of New South Wales and the Education of Australia's Defence Leaders (2017) and a four-volume edited series on the Howard years: The Ascent to Power, Vol. I, 1996 (2017); Back from the Brink, Vol.II, 1997-2001 (2018); Trials and Tribulations, Vol. III, 2001-2004 (2019); and The Desire for Change, Vol. IV, 2004-2007 (2020).